A scalable solution to the nearest neighbor search problem through local-search methods on neighbor graphs: Related work

+An alternative combinatorial algorithm that reduces this memory issue is the {\em Rank Cover Trees} (RCT) \cite{RCT}.
+Instead of using a random object to start the search, the authors use a rooted tree.
+Node descendants in the tree are obtained using a rank order, and since only rank information is used for navigation, and the degree of the tree is bounded, the total number of nodes visited in each search can be fixed beforehand.
 The Spatial Approximation Sample Hierarchy (SASH) \cite{sash} introduces a multilevel data structure where each level is a random sample of half the size of the previous level.
 Each object in an upper-level connects to a number of its approximate nearest neighbors at a lower level.
 Queries are resolved top-down searching for the nearest neighbors.
 At each level, the degree of the tree is bounded, and the search is done top-down seeking the most promising nodes.
 This process makes the whole searching procedure bounded time-wise, but without proximity guarantees.
-Authors report significant search time improvements up to two orders of magnitude without significantly losing precision.